 Despite these strains in the east, the Nazi war machine remained firmly entrenched in western Europe.
 Local resistance and partisan groups carried out covert operations against the Nazis, but could not displace them.
 Pushing the Germans out of western Europe was only achieved by a massive British, French, American and Soviet counter-offensive, launched on June 6th 1944 (‘D-Day’).
 After one of the largest military build-ups in history, Allied troops were ferried across the English Channel, where they stormed the heavily-fortified beaches of Nazi-occupied France.
 Despite heavy losses, the Allies breached the German defences and began to pour into Europe.
 In the east, two years of Operation Barbarossa had proved an unmitigated disaster, costing Germany more than a million men.
 By the end of 1944, German forces were depleted, divided and in retreat across Europe.
 The defeat of Nazi Germany was not only inevitable, it was also imminent.

 Hitler shared the doomed fate of his war machine.
 His disastrous decision to invade Russia before schedule made him deeply unpopular with many of his generals.
 In July 1944 a group of Wehrmacht officers attempted to assassinate Hitler by planting a bomb at his feet during an army briefing.
-Hitler was wounded but survived, however he retreated from public and was rarely seen or heard thereafter.
-By the dawn of 1945, Hitler and his inner circle were cowered in a fortified bunker beneath the chancellery building in Berlin.
+Hitler was wounded but survived, however, he retreated from public view and was rarely seen or heard thereafter.
+By the dawn of 1945, Hitler and his inner circle were cowering in a fortified bunker beneath the Chancellery building in Berlin.
 As the Soviet Red Army advanced towards the capital, the now-delusional Hitler issued futile battle plans to armies that were incapable of carrying them out.
 He also handed down a ‘scorched earth’ command, ordering the utter destruction of Germany so that nothing would be left to the Soviet invaders.
 Mercifully, this order was never carried out.

 On April 30th, as Russian troops entered the outskirts of Berlin, Adolf Hitler committed suicide.
 The leadership of Germany passed to Joseph Goebbels, but within 24 hours he too took his own life.
 Elsewhere, other Nazi leaders were either in Allied custody or running like fugitives.
 The German surrender came on May 7th, a week after Hitler’s death.
 Nazism, the proud and boastful movement of the 1930s, was drawing its final breaths.
 The Nazis had promised the German people dignity, respect and prosperity – and for a time seemed to deliver on these promises.
 But their ultimate legacy was a war that had claimed the lives of more than 48 million people, a racial genocide unlike any other in history, and a Germany that was devastated, occupied and torn apart for more than 40 years.